yong-xiong/auto-update-graph-datawrapper/README.md

 > **Your site is live at https://jsoma.github.io/auto-update-graph-datawrapper/**
 > Last deployed by @github-pages github-pages 2 minutes ago

 Go to your website and make sure your chart is there!
+If it doesn't work, maybe wait a couple minutes and try again.
+You can also hold down **shift** and click the refresh button to **force refresh**.

 ## 12. Beautify your website